Did you know that you can emphasise a particular interior design style by using it’s associated colours?

 Both these styles have similarities as they each create a cosy, warm and rustic space but also a feeling of elegance.
 Muted shades such as lavender and pink, cornflower blue, soft grey and faded greens are beautiful colours for these styles.

 Spaces with simple form and little ornamentation.
 Furniture tends to be low and simplistic in neutral tones and often leather.
-The most popular scheme is white on white with small splashes of colour used in accessories.
+Commonly a white on white colour scheme with pops of colour used in accessories.

 This style is influenced by Arabian, French and Spanish design.
 It’s a mixture of texture, colour and pattern.
 Deep rich colours such as browns and purples, alongside vibrant colours such as tangerine, yellow, red and fuchsia.
 The key to this design style is in the detail of the patterns and textures to ensure they are in harmony with each other and balanced.

-This style is seen as exotic and intriguing and colours vary depending on the origin of influence.
+This style is exotic and intriguing.
+Colours vary depending on the origin of influence.
 Darker timbers and earthy colours teamed with bright orange, cobalt or fuchsia for an Indonesian influence to black, glossy lacquer accented with gold or red for a Chinese effect.

 Hamptons design is a classic and sophisticated style, yet the key to this design is to have a relaxed feel and a simple colour palette.
 Natural colours of the beach and sea are paramount such as taupes, blues, whites and aqua’s.

-This style was influenced by Alvar Alto from the 1930’s and is currently very popular.
-It’s characterised by moulded furniture and veneers.
+Influenced by Alvar Alto from the 1930’s and is currently very popular.
+Characterised by moulded furniture and veneers.
 Light coloured, muted tones and off whites suit this style, along with tones of nature and honey coloured timbers.

 Now you’re able to select colours to suit your chosen style, maybe you need some advice on how to choose window treatments?
 If so, please click here for some tips http://www.inspiredspaces.com.au/window-treatments/